remy-guillermin/WACCM-Analysis/Scripts/Description.md

 # Hp30_comparison.ipynb
 This script does the same for the Hp30 index.

+# SML_comparison.ipynb
+This script does the same for the SML value.

+# SML_comparison.ipynb
+This script does the same for the SML value.

 # speed_comparison.ipynb
 This script does the same for the wind speed.